-Customer Experience, Integrated Communications and Digital Marketing will be assessed by assignment.
+Planning Campaigns will be assessed by assignment and Digital Marketing Techniques assessed by portfolio/assignment.
 Assignment briefs will be available for Accredited Study Centres to view six months in advance of the assessment session to which it relates.
-A new assignment brief will be produced for every assessment session.

-How it's graded
+How it is graded